The Thai property market from above. Where the seven foreign-buyer mistakes repeat

 Mistake four: relying on the marketing brochure for occupancy and demand

 The actual demand picture in Chiang Mai is bifurcated.
 Certain unit types in certain neighborhoods at certain price points have real liquidity.
-Others have ghost listings that sit for nine months and quietly get re-photographed to look fresh.
+Others are stale listings that have sat for nine months.
+Visible to anyone who pulls the listing-velocity history, invisible to anyone who only looks at the photos.
 The brochure cannot tell you which side of that line your unit sits on.
 The only thing that can tell you is the underlying transaction data and the actual listing-velocity history of comparable units.
 None of that data appears in the brochure.
 All of it appears in a properly built underwrite.

 Foreign buyers who trust the brochure end up holding units in the wrong half of the market.
 The unit looked premium.
 The marketing said it would rent.
 The reality is six months of vacancy, a price cut, and an exit at a loss.
 This is one of the most preventable Thailand property investment mistakes because the data is sitting on the major listing portals waiting for someone to pull it.